 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to pegfilgrastim.
+Your doctor will order certain lab tests to check your body's response to a pegfilgrastim injection product.

-Before having a bone imaging study, tell your doctor and the technician that you are using pegfilgrastim.
+Before having a bone imaging study, tell your doctor and the technician that you are using a pegfilgrastim injection product.
 Pegfilgrastim may affect the results of this type of study.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.